 This course examines the fundamental principles and facts of Human Physiology with a focus on the methods of biological control present in the main organ systems.
 This will be coupled to an understanding of the major concepts of animal physiology.
 The lab will consist of experimental work examining the major physiological systems of the human using both computer and bench work using human and animal models.
-This course may not be taken after BIOL 364: Animal Physiology unless permission is first obtained from the instructor prior to registration for BIOL Students may receive Biology elective credit for this course or BIOL 364 but not both.
+This course may not be taken after BIOL 364: Animal Physiology unless permission is first obtained from the instructor prior to registration for BIOL 264.
+Students may receive Biology elective credit for this course or BIOL 364 but not both.
 Prerequisites: BIOL 117 and BIOL 119 and permission of the instructor.
-Credits: 4(3-3) Offered every spring
+Credits: 4(3-3) Not offered on a regular basis.